Tensor Oriented No-Reference Light Field Image Quality Assessment: Experimental Results

-In addition, we compare the proposed Tensor-NLFQ method with LF-IQM \cite{8632960} for computational complexity on the Win5-LID database.
-As shown in TABLE \ref{complexity}, our proposed Tensor-NLFQ is demonstrated to have lower computation time compared to LF-IQM.
+In addition, we compare the proposed Tensor-NLFQ method with state-of-the-art quality assessment approaches for computational complexity on the Win5-LID database.
+It should be noted that we also list the SRCC, LCC, RMSE and OR for fair comparison.
+As shown in TABLE \ref{complexity}, our proposed Tensor-NLFQ is demonstrated to have lower computation time compared to LF-IQM \cite{8632960}.
 The reason may be that different from conventional LFI quality assessment metrics, our proposed approach relieves the complex computation for estimating depth maps.
+In general, our proposed Tensor-NLFQ method is in the same level of time complexity compared with state-of-the-art 3D quality assessment metrics and demonstrates the best SRCC, LCC, RMSE and OR performance among all algorithms.
+Further, we analyze the effects of different angular and spatial dimensions on time complexity.
+Specifically, we sample the LFI in angular and spatial dimensions by $1/2$ and $1/3$ times separately.
+The LFI is also sampled in angular and spatial dimensions by $1/2$ times simultaneously.
+The performance results are shown in TABLE \ref{resolution}.
+We can see that the time complexity of our proposed Tensor-NLFQ is affected by the angular and spatial dimensions of LFIs.
+The reduction of angular and spatial dimensions significantly reduces the computation time.